 - Spot Trading History (if you have any)

 Depending on the platform, you may already have this information in your account from previous API connections or CSV uploads.
-In addition to that contextual information, we'll always need to include the following CSV exports in your contract trading upload request:
+In addition to that contextual information, we'll always need a PnL (Profit and Loss) to report any of your contract trading activity.
+PnL Activity will be recorded with the "Income" and "Expense" transaction types in TaxBit:

-Attached to this article are examples of what a 'Contract Trading History' and 'PnL Statement' export should look like.
+Attached to this article are examples of what a 'PnL Statement' export should look like.
 These examples are from FTX, so exports from other platforms may look a little different, but they will likely contain similar information.

-Once you at least have your Contract Trading and PnL exports, you can send those files to email@example.com, and we'll get them formatted and uploaded for you.
+Once you at least have your Contract Trading and PnL exports, you can format and import the data into your TaxBit account, or you can send those files to firstname.lastname@example.org if you are one of our Plus or Pro users, and we'll get them formatted and uploaded for you.
 Contract trades can be time consuming to format, so please be patient with us if it takes more time than our usual CSV uploads.

 Still have questions?
 Send us an email at email@example.com or chat with us using our live chat feature, and we'd be happy to help!